 In 2013, a draft of the new Act on State service was elaborated.
 In 2014 the staffing process is under processing and approval of this Act by the National Council of the Slovak Republic is expected.
-The Act should take effect on 1 January 2015.
 Its aim is to create the better conditions for service performance of the best qualified professional soldiers and their stabilization in the Slovak Armed Forces.
 The new act will require modifications in other relevant laws/acts related to the state service of the professional soldiers (already mentioned above).